 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Life can sometimes leave us feeling stuck, or on our own.
-You don't have to be alone in this.
-I'm here for you to help you talk things through.
-It takes a lot of courage to come to counselling, and we tend to do it because we're in pain or fear.
-At the root of all this is a part of ourselves that has been hurt, usually in early life - hence this part is known as the "inner child".
+Fear, anxiety and self-doubt can keep us there.
+You don't have to be alone in this; I'm here for you to help you talk things through.
+I know how much courage it takes to come to counselling, having been in therapy myself.
+At the root of the pain is a part of ourselves that has been hurt, usually in early life - hence this part is known as the "inner child".
 Our inner child can remain hurt and frightened long into adult life, continuing to affect us by keeping us stuck in patterns of painful situations and anxieties.

 People wonder what counselling and psychotherapy are about, and what the difference is.
 Well it's simple really; counselling is about talking through a particular issue to gain clarity about thoughts and feelings, while psychotherapy focuses more deeply on the limiting beliefs that are "programming" us outside of our awareness and holding us back.
 The mind has a great wisdom of its own, and knows if and when to show us what is in the unconscious.
 Gaining insight can be a great release, and when we change our thoughts we can change our whole life.

 BSc Hons in Counselling and Psychotherapy (University of Middlesex)

 Diploma in Counselling and Psychotherapy (PCI College Dublin)

 Licenced NLP Practitioner (Irish Institute of Neuro Linguistic Programming)

 Registered Member of BACP (British Association of Counselling and Psychotherapy)